Cheste

 As you wander the streets, you will be taken aback by the historic townhouses.
 These two and three-storey buildings are defined by pretty façades and large doors used to give access to carts and horses that tended to be kept in stables and patios at the back.
 The most historic part of the town dates back to Arab times as is evidenced by the narrow and winding streets.

-Make sure to look out for the ceramic retablos decorating the façades.
+Make sure to look out for the ceramic altarpieces decorating the façades.
 Dating from the 18th and 19th centuries, these works of art often depict religious themes.
 The town market, built in 1928, is another unusual building that is well worth a visit.

-Cheste also has a vibrant event calendar that is full of festivities.
-Fiesta de la Vendimia de Cheste celebrates the wine harvest every year on the 18 October and features grape treading and traditional dress.
-Fiestas de Verano, which is usually held in the final two weeks of July, combines exhibitions of farming machinery and live performances.
-And Fiestas de Semana Santa y de la Virgen de la Soledad Gloriosa has a jam-packed programme of religious events as well as music (Verbena del Mantón) and flower parades (Día de la Flor) in celebration of Holy Week.
+The Summer Festival, which is usually held in the final two weeks of July, combines exhibitions of farming machinery and live performances.
+And the Holy Week and La Virgen de la Soledad Gloriosa Festival has a jam-packed programme of religious events as well as music (Verbena del Mantón) and flower parades (Día de la Flor).

 Find